Thommil/homepage/content/post/mygameengines.md

 In the end, being a Java expert at the time and quite amazed by the performance of [LibGDX](https://libgdx.com/), I chose this engine.
 If I can give a good advice to developers who want to code their own game engine, it's to start from an existing one with an active community, check the quality of the code, fork and add its own features.

-So it's a fork of this engine that I used, integrating a library full of potential, [https://google.github.io/liquidfun](LiquidFun) (thanks to the work of [finnstr](https: //github.com/finnstr)), which allowed effects on liquids and soft bodies.
+So it's a fork of this engine that I used, integrating a library full of potential, [LiquidFun](https://google.github.io/liquidfun) (thanks to the work of [finnstr](https://github.com/finnstr)), which allowed effects on liquids and soft bodies.

 In the end, I did a complete engine refactoring by modifying several aspects and adding features.
 The video below shows the different possibilities offered by my new version: